-Undergraduate students may elect to take one course on a pass/fail basis each semester.
-This course can only be used as a free elective for the student.
+Matriculated students may elect to take one course on a pass/fail basis each semester; however, some colleges do not permit pass/fail courses to be used to complete degree requirements.
+A pass/fail course can only be used as a free elective for the student.
 Students are encouraged to consult with, and obtain the approval of, their advisers in the selection of courses to be taken under this option.
+In addition, a course taken on a pass/fail basis cannot be used to fulfill the University multicultural requirement.